corda/cordapp-template-kotlin/README.md

 **Submitting a purchase order via ``web/example``:**

-Click the "Create agreement" button at the top left of the page and enter the purchase order details, e.g.
+Click the "Create purchase order" button at the top left of the page and enter the purchase order details, e.g.

      Counter-party: Node B